Best sunglasses for water sports: Stay protected and stylish

 Anti-fog lens coating

 Sunglasses that have ventilation help prevent your lenses from fogging up.
 Sunglasses can become foggy due to condensation, which happens when warm, moist air from your skin contacts a cooler lens surface.
-The more ventilated your sunglasses are, the less they will fog up.
+The more ventilated your sunglasses are, the less they will tend to fog up.

 Your sunglass lenses will likely get wet while you are participating in water sports, which can make it difficult to see.
 A hydrophobic coating helps prevent fogging and creates surface tension on your lenses.
 This repels the water and keeps your vision clearer.